 You can think of it as the flash feature of a camera but on a bigger scale and on a specific angle.
 The strobe light is connected to your camera, so whenever you press your camera’s button, the strobe light will go off along with it.

 Also, it is able to capture the subject at its best due to a burst of high-power lighting that only lasts for a second or two.

 Another great thing about strobe lighting is that it can also block off other kinds of light.
-Even if your room is already filled with light, the strobe lighting will block other light and only give lighting to the subject.
+Even if your room is already filled with light, the strobe lighting will block different light and only give lighting to the subject.

-Since the light only turns on when you click the camera, you won’t be able to perfectly prepare to take the photo.
+Since the light only turns on when you click the camera, you won’t be able to prepare to take the photo ideally.
 You’ll probably have to experiment with the strobe lighting a bit to get the best picture.

 The funny thing about moonlight is that it can be considered a “sunlight at night” if you think about it.
 However, the difference is that it captures photos better in dark sceneries at night.

 Moonlight is also very versatile in the sense that it can be mixed with artificial lights to create even more magical effects.

 Of course, the downside of using moonlight is that it radiates a lot.
 Therefore, you’ll be seeing a lot of stray light in your photo if you shoot directly at the moon.

 How to Mix Lighting

 Now that you know the different types of lighting in photography, you might be asking yourself if it’s possible to mix some of the lighting styles to come up with a whole new kind of photo.

-The possibilities are all endless, and it will often boil down to how creative and imaginative you can get.
+The possibilities are endless, and it will often boil down to how creative and imaginative you can get.

-It is recommended that you start off with natural light from sunlight as it’s the type of lighting which is easiest to get used to.
+It is recommended that you start off with natural light from sunlight as it’s the type of lighting that is easiest to get used to.
 All you need to do is angle your camera in various places where the sunlight hits in order to get your desired photo.

 The most basic type of artificial light you can use is the camera flash that pretty much any camera has.
-You can experiment a bit with it as your strobe light, then you use studio lamps for your artificial light.
+You can experiment a bit with it as your strobe light; then you use studio lamps for your artificial light.
 Also, you can use moonlight with pretty much any artificial light available.